Catcher Leadership - The Impact of Great Catchers on Their Teams

 Great Managers Who Were Catchers

 Throughout NPB history, managers who were former catchers have achieved remarkable success.
 Katsuya Nomura managed the Swallows, Tigers, and Eagles, building a dynasty at Yakult in the 1990s.
 Michiaki Mori led the Seibu Lions to eight league pennants and six Japan Series titles in nine seasons from 1986 to 1994, making him one of the winningest managers in NPB history.
 Tsutomu Ito managed both Seibu and Lotte, guiding the Marines to a dramatic underdog Japan Series championship in 2010.
-More recently, Satoshi Nakajima led the Orix Buffaloes to three consecutive Pacific League pennants starting in 2021, continuing the lineage of successful catcher-managers.
+Since 2021, Satoshi Nakajima led the Orix Buffaloes to three consecutive Pacific League pennants starting in 2021, continuing the lineage of successful catcher-managers.
 Catchers constantly maintain a comprehensive view during games, making integrated judgments about pitcher condition, batter tendencies, and defensive alignment.
 This experience naturally translates to managerial decision-making, making the catching position a training ground for long-term leadership that extends well beyond a playing career.